 ULTRA HIGH STRAIN RATE

 High strain rate testing of materials remains largely unexplored due to the limitations in conventional nanoindentation instrument design where the resonance frequency of the system is commonly too low to allow for high strain rate experiments.
 Although the nanoindentation technique has evolved in recent years, most tests are still typically performed in the quasi-static regime, meaning at strain rates in the range of 10-5 to 10-2 s-1.
-Some efforts to investigate dynamic material properties have led to the development of dynamic mechanical analysis (DMA) which typically applies a sinusoidal signal to the loading curve and relies on the phase shift of the resultant displacement signal to extract dynamic properties (such as storage and loss moduli).
 However, high strain rates above 10-2 s-1 have remained unexplored.

 Performing high strain rates testing of materials to understand their behavior is of great interest, both in industrial applications and in fundamental research.
 Some industrial examples include the impact resistance of ballistic armor, survival of components/devices when dropped, crash testing, metalworking operations, etc. From a scientific viewpoint, being able to test materials over a wide range of strain rate including high strain rate testing allows the deformation mechanisms to be probed and understood, particularly with regard to determination of activation volumes.